-- Accelerating computations of π sped up the fast Fourier transform (FFT) heavily used in science and engineering. - Also to bench-marking and proofing computers, since brittle algorithms make better tests.
+- Accelerating computations of $\pi$ sped up the fast Fourier transform (FFT) heavily used in science and engineering. - Also to bench-marking and proofing computers, since brittle algorithms make better tests.

-• Beyond practical considerations are fundamental issues such as the normality (digit randomness and distribution) of π .
+Beyond practical considerations are fundamental issues such as the normality (digit randomness and distribution) of $\pi$ .

-- Kanada, e.g., made detailed statistical analysis without success hoping some test suggests π is not normal. - The 10 decimal digits ending in position one trillion are 6680122702, while the 10 hexadecimal digits ending in position one trillion are 3F89341CD5. - We still know very little about the decimal expansion or continued fraction of π .
+- Kanada, e.g., made detailed statistical analysis without - We still know very little about the decimal expansion or continued fraction of $\pi$ .
 We can not prove half of the bits of $\sqrt{2}$ are zero.

-• Beyond practical considerations are fundamental issues such as the normality (digit randomness and distribution) of π .
+Beyond practical considerations are fundamental issues such as the normality (digit randomness and distribution) of $\pi$ .